ibm-cloud-architecture/refarch-eda/docs/kafka/FAQ.md

 Here is a command to create a topic with specific retention properties:

 ```
-bin/kafka-configs --zookeeper XX.XX.XX.XX:2181 --entity-type topics --entity-name orders --alter --add-config  retention.ms=55000 --add-config  retention.ms=55000
+bin/kafka-configs --zookeeper XX.XX.XX.XX:2181 --entity-type topics --entity-name orders --alter --add-config  retention.ms=55000 --add-config  retention.byte=100000
 ```

 But there is also the `offsets.retention.minutes` property, set at the cluster level to control when the offset information will be deleted.
 It is defaulted to 1 day, but the max possible value is 7 days.
 This is to avoid keeping too much information in the broker memory and avoid to miss data when consumers run not continuously.
 So consumers need to commit their offset.
-If the consumer properties `auto.offset.reset=earliest` it will reprocess all the events, or skips to the latest if set to latest.
-In this last case if the consumers are offline for more than this time window, they will lose events.
+If the consumer settings define: `auto.offset.reset=earliest`, the consumer will reprocess all the events each time it restarts, (or skips to the latest if set to `latest`).
+When using `latest`, if the consumers are offline for more than the offsets retention time window, they will lose events.

 ## What are the topic characteristics I need to define during requirements?